sivareddyit/qubership-envgene/docs/application-manifest.md

    3. Deployment of a Solution of Qubership applications
    4. Deployment of a Solution of 3rd-party applications
    5. Deployment of a mixed group of 3rd-party and Qubership applications
-2. Effective Set Calculation by Envgene
+2. Effective Set Calculation by EnvGene
    1. Effective set calculation for a Qubership application
    2. Effective set calculation for a 3rd-party application
    3. Effective set calculation for a Solution of Qubership applications